HunteRoi/ansible/README.md

 and update the glances.conf file to point to the location where the .pwd file is copied.

 NB: especially for Fedora, it is important to check firewall rules and SELinux restrictions.

-NB2: a generated script on Fedora does not work on Debian/Archlinux, neither is one generated on Debian/Archlinux working on Fedora.
+As a generated password on Fedora does not work on Debian/Archlinux, neither is one generated on Debian/Archlinux working on Fedora, it does unfortunately prevents to generate a single password file on a machine and export it to several others.

+This means that the step one's supposed to do is to generate the password on the machine.